bignaux/lwNBD/ports/playstation2/lwnbd-playstation2-port.md

 ## idea, c'mon pick one (or more!)

-make oneliner like nbdcopy nbd://.../cmd/poweroff available like a bus. mem/spu2 ... mc/1/filename.
+make oneliner like nbdcopy nbd://.../cmd/poweroff available like a bus , see @vates/nbd-client node stuff for bundle apps on phone ? mem/spu2 ... mc/1/filename.
 close Remotely Launch games https://github.com/ps2homebrew/Open-PS2-Loader/issues/418

 custom build (like nbdtty ...)